mstrens/DIY-Multiprotocol-TX-Module/docs/ESP_COMMON/Compiling&Flashing.md

 Check your wifi connections and find the AP opened by the TX module.

 It will open an AP with SSID name **"MiLo_TX"** click connect and introduce the password **"milo_sx1280"**.

-9.bin file you already st
-It will open a captive portal at **"10.0.0.1"** adress.Inside you will browse to the firmware(you already stored before) and upload it.After uploading is completed restart the TX with new firmware.
+It will open a captive portal at **"10.0.0.1"** adress.Inside you will browse to the firmware(.bin file you already stored before) and upload it.After uploading is completed restart the TX with new firmware.

 **ESP 8266 -target**